losamtz/axis-acap-tip-workshop/vapix/onvif-request/README.md

 ```

-3) POST to the ONVIF endpoint
+3) POST to the VAPIX endpoint (it will change ONVIF settings in the web interface)

 ```c